imoscovitz/wittgenstein/README.md

 # wittgenstein

-_And is there not also the case where we play and - make up the rules as we go along?
+_And is there not also the case where we play and -- make up the rules as we go along?
-  Ludwig Wittgenstein_
+  -Ludwig Wittgenstein_

 ![the duck-rabbit](https://github.com/imoscovitz/wittgenstein/blob/master/duck-rabbit.jpg)

+## Summary

-This module implements two iterative coverage-based ruleset algorithms: IREP and RIPPERk.
+This package implements two iterative coverage-based ruleset algorithms: IREP and RIPPERk.

 Performance is similar to sklearn's DecisionTree CART implementation (see [Performance Tests](https://github.com/imoscovitz/ruleset/blob/master/Performance%20Tests.ipynb)).

-For algorithm details, see my medium post or the papers below in _Useful References_.
+For explanation of the algorithms, see my medium post or the papers below in _Useful References_.

 ## Installation